WengLab-InformaticsResearch/eMERGE-Invitae-Redox/README.md

         2. participant IDs;
         3. first_name, last_name & DOB.
         4. If can not find a match in local data, create a new CUIMC_ID incremented.
+    - Also pull R4 surveyQueueLink via API for each record and store in [r4_survey_queue_link]
     - set up crob job for daily pull `cron_job.sh`.
 An example is showed below.
         ```sh
         # m h  dom mon dow   command